The64thGamer/cheeseepedia/content/np75g01upeh2v4a0/content.md

         3. 'Good Hearted Woman'
         4. 'Hey Good Lookin''
         5. 'Looking For Love In All The Wrong Places'
-        6. 'Proud To Be A Rebel'
+        6. 'The South's Gonna Do It Again'
         7. 'Act Naturally'
         8. 'Mountain Music'
 3. **Segment 3**